Last updated on May 23rd, 2022

 But the same core principle has always been true and remains true.
 This means you should create great content.
 You do just the bare minimum to signal what that content is about to Google.
-Use your keyword in the meta-information in the URL slug, in image filenames and alt texts, etc. Then, if it is good content, Google’s going to recommend people to it.
+Use your keyword in the meta-information in the URL slug, in image filenames and alt texts, etc. Then, if it is good content, Google’s going to recommend people it.
 As their algorithm gets smarter and does a better job of matching people to content, your content is still going to rank.

 Just to give you a quick example, my first blog was a Chicago lifestyle blog, and I wrote some articles about how to get free Lollapalooza tickets.
-And that content still ranks number four in search for free Lollapalooza tickets, because fundamentally, it was based on good content.
+And that content still ranks number four in the search for free Lollapalooza tickets, because fundamentally, it was based on good content.

 Write Good Content